seetadev/Security22X/interop-payments/polywrap-axelar-cross-pay/README.md

 - Cross chain dapp development: We are extending the starter kit to develop cross chain dapps using Polywrap, Axelar.

 We are extending the example for Avalanche and Polygon cross chain communication using Axelar with Polywrap: https://github.com/ConsiderItDone/axelar-demo-app
+Our goal is to develop cross chain interoperability in communication, payments, analytics with Axelar using Polywrap.

+Benefits for Ministry of Road and Transportation: Endeavor to change the scenario by use of cross chain interoperability in communication with Axelar and Polywrap to make driving safer and monitored for drivers, authorities, 3rd parties.
+Our solution wish to provide intelligent feedback about drive quality, help analyze past incidents, as well as predict future incidents.

 ### How to run
 `yarn && yarn start`